-Tayanne is currently completing a Masters at the University of Edinburgh on Applied Animal Behaviour and Animal Welfare.
-Her dissertation project is being developed at the Healy Lab, looking at the behavioural responses of laboratory zebra finches after being exposed to an acute loud noise disturbance (fire alarm).
+Tayanne was a Masters at the University of Edinburgh on Applied Animal Behaviour and Animal Welfare.
+Her dissertation project was developed at the Healy Lab, looking at the behavioural responses of laboratory zebra finches after being exposed to an acute loud noise disturbance (fire alarm).
 Tayanne’s main interests lie in research in the field of animal behaviour and cognition, with a keen interest in problem-solving, learning and the influence of social interactions.
 She also has a great interest in animal care and welfare.
 She has worked previously in the Healy Lab with both Alexis Breen as an inter and with Dr Eira Ihalainen for her undergrad dissertation project.
 E-mail: tlc6(AT)st-andrews.ac.uk

-I am an intern in Sue Healy’s Lab working with David Pritchard.
-I am completing my Master degree in Conservation Biology, specialised in Behavioural Ecology and Wildlife Management from the University Bourgogne-Franche-Comté of Dijon, France.
-I focused my Master Research Project on the head directions rufous hummingbirds tend to have between feeds.
-I think this could give us more clues about how hummingbirds adapt their field of vision to collect spatial information during feeding.
-I am also interested in what biotic and abiotic changes could modify the behaviour of animals in their natural environment.
-I am excited to look in depth at bird cognition and behavioural adaptation in the wild to understand how animals react and cope with environmental changes.
+Galice was an intern in Sue Healy’s Lab working with David Pritchard.
+She recently completed a Master degree in Conservation Biology, specialised in Behavioural Ecology and Wildlife Management from the University Bourgogne-Franche-Comté of Dijon, France.
+She focused her Master Research Project on the head directions rufous hummingbirds tend to have between feeds. she thought this could give us more clues about how hummingbirds adapt their field of vision to collect spatial information during feeding.
+Galice is also interested in what biotic and abiotic changes could modify the behaviour of animals in their natural environment.
+She is excited to look in depth at bird cognition and behavioural adaptation in the wild to understand how animals react and cope with environmental changes.

 Jordane visited the Healy lab to study the nest building behaviour in zebra finches.
 She focused on the decisions the zebra finches make about what type of material (string) to build their nests with.